 All Greek life is Greek to me.
 I don’t understand sororities.
 I’m not quite sure what pledging actually means.
-I understand there’s a sense of comradery and involvement within the Greek community, but looking at the pros and cons, can we really say joining a sorority is a good idea?
+I understand there’s a sense of sisterhood and involvement within the Greek community, but looking at the pros and cons, can we really say joining a sorority is a good idea?
 Of course after watching Sorority Row, who could blame me for thinking all sorority girls are murderous and bloodthirsty?
 Besides my theory that sororities are purely out for blood, here are eight reasons why you shouldn’t join one.

 1. Only So Much Time in the Day

 If you join a sorority say goodbye to a social life, or at least any social life outside of the sorority, talk about a time commitment.
 With all the community service, chapter meetings, parties and other shenanigans sororities are involved with, there really isn’t any time to expose yourself to things outside of Greek life.
 Your life will now be consumed with making glitter signs and raising money.